-Matthew J. Brooks is a conductor who is noted for his ability to engage and connect with musicians and audiences of all ages.
-Having worked with past and present musicians of the L.A.
-Philharmonic, Dallas Opera Orchestra, Omaha Symphony, New Jersey Symphony, Las Vegas Philharmonic, and Richmond Philharmonic, as well as student musicians from middle school to graduate school, he brings a unique blend of humor, sensitivity, and leadership to each ensemble he conducts, regardless of age or experience.
+Matthew J. Brooks is an academic conductor who is noted for his ability to engage and connect with students, musicians, and audiences of all ages.
+A dedicated music educator, Dr. Brooks is equally at home on the podium and in the classroom, bringing a unique blend of humor, sensitivity, and leadership to each class or rehearsal.

-As an academic conductor, Dr. Brooks was previously on the music faculty at Shasta College in California where he directed the student orchestras, in addition to teaching the music theory and aural skills curriculum.
-He has also conducted the James Madison University Orchestras in a number of regular performances, including annual concerts as part of Carnegie Hall’s Link Up program.
-Prior to that, he was the associate conductor of the UNLV Symphony with which he was involved in collaborations with Samuel Ramey, Frank Huang, Edgar Meyer, and Peter Schickele.
-In 2003 and 2004, he conducted the orchestra for the Nevada Artist-Entertainer Hall of Fame ceremonies honoring George Sidney and Tony Curtis, respectively.
-In addition to his orchestral conducting, Dr. Brooks has conducted a number of operas with the UNLV Opera Theatre and UNO Opera Theatre.
+Dr. Brooks previously served on the music faculties of Shasta College, Mary Baldwin University, Bridgewater College, and University of Nevada, Las Vegas.
+Highlights from his academic conducting include leading the James Madison University Orchestras in a number of regular performances, including annual concerts as part of Carnegie Hall’s Link Up program.
+As the associate conductor of the UNLV Symphony, he was involved in collaborations with Samuel Ramey, Frank Huang, Edgar Meyer, and Peter Schickele.
+During this time he was invited to conduct the orchestra for the 2003 and 2004 Nevada Artist-Entertainer Hall of Fame ceremonies honoring George Sidney and Tony Curtis, respectively.

-Dr. Brooks maintains an active schedule as a guest conductor, clinician, and adjudicator having worked with musicians and ensembles across the United States and internationally.
-He has presented at state, national, and international conferences on topics ranging from conducting pedagogy to medical humanities.
-He is currently the Assistant Editor for the College Orchestra Directors’ Association (CODA) Journal and Editor for the Nebraska Chapter of American String Teachers Association.
-He also holds affiliations with National Association for Music Education (NAfME), Nebraska Music Educators’ Association (NMEA), and American String Teachers’ Association (ASTA), and Pi Kappa Lambda -- the National Music Honor Society.
+Dr. Brooks maintains an active schedule as a guest conductor, clinician, and adjudicator working with musicians and ensembles both here and abroad.
+Recently, he guest conducted an Omaha Symphony Music Mentors program, and numerous middle school and high school honor orchestras.
+He has presented at state, national, and international conferences on topics ranging from conducting pedagogy to medical humanities, and is currently engaged in research related to music and wellness with colleagues from UNMC.
+Dr. Brooks has recently co-founded the National Association of Medical Orchestras with colleagues from around the country who are dedicated to building greater community and shared resources among the nearly 30 medical orchestras across the U.S.A.
+He is the Assistant Editor for the College Orchestra Directors’ Association (CODA) Journal and Editor for the Nebraska Chapter of American String Teachers Association.
+He also holds affiliations with National Association for Music Education (NAfME), Nebraska Music Education Association (NMEA), American String Teachers’ Association (ASTA), National Organization for Arts in Health (NOAH), and Pi Kappa Lambda -- the National Music Honor Society.

 Dr. Brooks holds a Bachelor of Music degree in Music Education, a Master of Music degree in Orchestral Conducting, and a Doctor of Musical Arts degree in Conducting, Pedagogy, and Literature.